You know how sometimes, the smell of something can trigger a flood of memories?

 By comparison, night-blooming jasmine isn’t much to look at.
 Most of the time, it’s just a leafy shrub with scrawny, greenish buds.
 But every so often, on balmy tropical evenings, those buds open and exhale delicate wafts of fragrance.

 When we were young, it seemed like night-blooming jasmine was everywhere on the cay.
-It’s much more difficult to find these days.
+It’s more difficult to find these days.
 Fortunately, I ran into a friend last trip who has a plant, and he very graciously agreed to give me a few clippings.

 I was beyond excited.
 For more than a decade, from the moment we began thinking about buying Fish Hooks, Tom and I envisioned having night-blooming jasmine in the yard.
 Junior Roberts, whose team of gardeners maintains our property, has promised to mind my prized clippings and plant them when they’re suitably rooted.